ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ___

 :warning: **Player Warning!** :warning:
-The rest is written for the Game Master (GM), so all sercrets will be made apparent.
+The rest is written for the Game Master (GM), so all secrets will be made apparent.
 **If you are a player, beware that reading further will spoil the story!**
 ___